Here’s a really enlightening discussion between Dr. Carl Hart and an acolyte (perhaps now former acolyte) of Andrew Huberman.

 If you don’t know who Huberman is then firstly, lucky you, and secondly you can – should you so wish – get a whiff of his guff and grift in this episode of the Decoding the Gurus podcast – Andrew Huberman: Forest Bathing in Negative Ions.

-Dr. Hart’s neuroscience expertise specifically involve dopamine, including the role of dopamine depletion in Parkinsonism.
+Dr. Hart’s neuroscience expertise specifically involves dopamine, including the role of dopamine depletion in Parkinsonism.
 At around 1 hr 9 mins into the video he responds to Huberman’s claims regarding dopamine.
 He doesn’t pull his punches.

 But I recommend watching the video in its entirety.